New Hampshire battles to retain first-in-the-nation presidential primary as DNC leaders meet to vote on possible changes

 For more than 100 years, New Hampshire has hosted the first primary in the nation on the road to the presidential nomination.

-But some Democrats want to change that, arguing that New Hampshire is too small, too rural and not diverse or reflective enough of a changing country despite the state hosting the first primary since 1920 due to a state law.
+But some Democrats want to change that, arguing that New Hampshire is too small, too rural and not diverse or reflective enough of a changing country despite the state hosting the first primary since 1920.

 Battleground states Georgia and Michigan would also move up, while Iowa, the site of a chaotic caucus in 2020, is being told to move further back.